Justia Lawyer Rating

 Supervised Visitation

 The standard applied for all child custody matters is the “best interests of the child.”
 When parents are divorced or involved in a legal separation or paternity case, courts will presume that the best situation for a child emotionally is a situation in which both parents are involved in a child’s upbringing.
-Unfortunately, however, there are situations in which a parent may only be granted the right to supervised visitation.
-If you would like information or advice regarding supervised visitation, one of the San Diego child visitation lawyers at Doppelt & Forney can help.
-We offer legal advice and representation to clients in the San Diego area on all family law matters, including child custody and supervised visitation.

 What Is Supervised Visitation?

 Supervised visitation is precisely what it says: the right of one parent to visit his or her child, but only under the supervision of a third party (who is not normally the other parent), while the other parent retains sole custody rights.
-Orders of supervised visitation are not uncommon in cases involving:

 • Domestic abuse;